How Houston's Humidity Affects Your Home's Exterior

 Published March 15, 2026

 If you have lived in Houston for more than a single summer, you already know the humidity is relentless.
-Average relative humidity in the Houston metro area hovers around 75% year-round, with readings regularly exceeding 90% during morning hours from May through October.
+High relative humidity, frequent morning dew, and long warm seasons keep many exterior surfaces damp for hours at a time.
 That moisture does not just make the air feel heavy.
-It is actively working against every exterior surface on your property, 365 days a year.
+It also affects siding, concrete, fences, decks, patios, and roofs throughout the year.

 What Humidity Does to Outdoor Surfaces